flame/blis/docs/Multithreading.md

 rntm_t rntm;
 ```
 We **strongly recommend** initializing the `rntm_t`.
 This can be done in either of two ways.
-If you want to also initialize it as part of the declaration, you may do so via the default `BLIS_RNTM_INITIALIZER` macro:
+If you want to initialize it as part of the declaration, you may do so via the default `BLIS_RNTM_INITIALIZER` macro:
 ```c
 rntm_t rntm = BLIS_RNTM_INITIALIZER;
 ```